 Acquiring event locks

-To facilitate the coordinated editing of an LRS in a multiuser enterprise geodatabase, Esri Roads and Highways enforces a set of conditions and behaviors that prevents editing a route or event without the acquisition of a lock.
+To facilitate the coordinated editing of an LRS in a multiuser enterprise geodatabase, ArcGIS Roads and Highways enforces a set of conditions and behaviors that prevents editing a route or event without the acquisition of a lock.
 When conflict prevention is enabled in the LRS, you are prompted to acquire a lock on an event prior to making edits.
 If a route is locked, only the person that has acquired the lock will be able to edit the events in the version in which the route lock was acquired.
 If no lock exists on a route, you can acquire event locks for multiple event feature class layers.
 Once you have acquired event locks in the edit version, the events will remain locked, preventing all other persons or versions from editing the events until the locks have been released.
 You can release event locks by posting the changes to the lock root version.
-If no edits have been made, the you can release locks using the Locks Table in the Event Editor.
+If no edits have been made, the you can release locks using the Locks Table in the ArcGIS Event Editor.

 For more information about conflict prevention in ArcGIS Pro, see Conflict prevention.

 Your LRS conflict prevention settings will persist in the Event Editor web app.
 If conflict prevention is enabled, each editing widget in Event Editor will prompt you to acquire a lock or alert you if the lock cannot be acquired.
 The following table describes alerts for each event locking scenario.

 A reconcile with version: [lock root version] is required before acquiring a lock on event: [event feature class] on route [route ID].
 Please reconcile and try again.

 A reconcile with version: [lock root version] is required before acquiring a lock on events for attribute set: [attribute set] on route [route ID].
 Please reconcile and try again.

 If changes have been applied to the lock root version, you will need to reconcile to ensure that the edit version is updated with changes from the lock root version.